AugustoBernardes/Speedio-Challenge/README.md

 + Display how many companies in the restaurant sector were opened each year.
 ---
 ## Observations
++ To run the app use NPM start
 + To dowload the packages use NPM install
 + Don't forget to change the file (.env_example) to (.env)
 + On .env put all your variables